masalha-96/reading-notes/Read01.md

 ##

 ## Advantages
-* It can be read & write easily
+* It can be read & write easily.
-* You don't have to be a technical to learn it
+* You don't have to be a technical to learn it.
-* You can see any modification you make quickly
+* You can see any modification you make quickly.
-* Support for popular visual editors
+* Support for popular visual editors.
 * easily share the markdown content between different devices.